On this page:

 VEEC registration by activity type

-Graph showing number of registered VEECs between January 2021 and June 2024.
+Graph showing number of registered VEECs between January 2021 and August 2024

-New and revised activities – as at July 2024
+New and revised activities – November 2024

 This information will be updated on a quarterly basis.
-Last update 19 July 2024.
+Last update 7 November 2024.

 The Department of Energy, Environment and Climate Action is working on a range of new and revised activities for the VEU program, which will increase the supply of certificates.
 Information on the new and revised activity work program is provided below.